MatthewBlow/ecommerce-app/README.md

 Room for improvement:
 - The design could be more responsive and work better with different resolutions
-- Could be optomised for mobile, as it currently has no proper mobile optimisation
+- Could be optomised for mobile, as it currently has little mobile optimisation
 - Can't increase or decrease amount of items in cart

 To do: